fejikso/tabula_rasa_firefox_extension/README.md

 4. Edit the value and change the `shortcut` string to the key combo you prefer (e.g. `Ctrl+Shift+F`), then confirm.
 5. Reload the extension (disable/enable it from **about:addons**) if the new shortcut does not take effect immediately.

-You can revert at any time by using the Reset action on the same preference.
+You can revert at any time by using the Reset action on the same preference, or change it back via the Options panel.

 ---